 Bladder Infections

 According to some research, undiagnosed bladder infections may be an underlying factor.
 Similarly to how chronic gastritis is linked to an H. Pylori infection, there may be an infectious agent within the bladder epithelium that has not yet been discovered.
-There is also a possibility that a known bladder infection lingers after treatment and causes post-infection inflammation, which would lead to uncomfortable symptoms.
+There is also a possibility that a known bladder infection lingers after treatment and causes post-infection inflammation, which could lead to uncomfortable symptoms.

 Urinary Microbiome

 Many know of the gut microbiome, but fewer have heard that there is also a urinary microbiome living within our bladder.
-A dysbiosis, or disruption of this microbiome, may be a causative factor for IC.
+A dysbiosis, or disruption of this microbiome, may be a contributing factor for IC.
 However, research about this is still minimal, yet more is being done.

 Histamine